JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 sco(s; process=string, post=plainblock)
 ```

-What does this all means?
+What does this all mean?
 Suppose you have a big vector.
-For example a vector with one million entries, but only 4 underlying categories: A, B, C or D.
+For example, a vector with one million entries, but only 4 underlying categories: A, B, C or D.
 If you do not compress the resulting categorical vector, you will have one million entries stored as `UInt32`.
 On the other hand, if you do compress it, you will have one million entries stored instead as `UInt8`.
 By using `Base.summarysize` function we can get the underlying size, in bytes, of a given object.